 matches nothing, since it would be interpreted as a domain name and there is no top-level domain called .html.
+So its a mistake.

 8.4.1.
 The Domain Pattern

 The matching of the domain part offers some flexible options: if the domain starts or ends with a dot, it becomes unanchored at that end.
 For example: